morningmoni/morningmoni.github.io/words.md

-## More Random
+## Emotion

-I do what I want when I am wanting to.  --- bad guy
+I do what I want when I am wanting to.

 I want to be a bad guy but I don't have enough time.